First Year Student Information

 Registration

-All Political Science PhD students will be given online permission to register for any 8xxx level Poli Sci courses - even if they appear to be closed (email [email protected] if a course you want to register for is closed).
+All Political Science PhD students will be given online permission to register for any 8xxx level PoliSci courses - even if they appear to be closed.
+Courses sometimes fill early, so please do not procrastinate in reaching out to the GPC about them (email [email protected] if a course you want to register for is closed).
 If you take courses outside the department, you may need to email the instructor for class permission to enroll or to see if they will hold a space for you in the class.

-Faculty Advisers and Student Mentors
+Faculty Advisors and Student Mentors

 Members of the Graduate Student Life Committee (GSLC) will assign you a student mentor sometime in early summer.